MrLightgun/MiSTerSindenDriver/README.md

 SNES_Sinden - Battle Clash

-PSX_Sinden
+**PSX_Sinden**
-Remember to use the lightgun dpad when you first load the core.
+**SOME OF THESE STEPS HAVE BEEN DONE BY THE SETUP SCRIPT** Remember to use the lightgun dpad when you first load the core.

 The PSX is a slightly more demanding core and when reading sounds and video of the CD you can see slowdown if the lightgun driver is using too much resource so I recommend medium resource for most scenarios but use low resource if you see any problems.

 Set Player1 to Guncon or Justifier depending on what the original lightgun support was.

 Define the buttons using the lightgun.
-The input ones are gun shoot which needs to be trigger.
+The input ones are "gun shoot" which needs to be trigger.
 Gun B which is good for rear left side button and Gun A as front left side button.
 I don't think the others are required.

 If you tweak Fixed HBlank then you can normally get the game window to perfectly match the white border, this helps accuracy.